tomjoht/documentation-theme-jekyll/pages/en/firmware_upload.md

 ## Overview

 CanAirIO device supports [ESP32 boards](#boards-supported) with Bluetooth and Wifi features, all boards with it should be able to receive the current firmware.
-We have five alternatives for uploading it:
+We have six alternatives for uploading it:

 | Alternative    | Difficulty | Software | Requeriments |
 | :-------------------- |:--------:| :-----------: | :-----: |